Shopping Cart

 Cannabidiol

-Although CBD has gained popularity in the cosmetics industry due to its anti-inflammatory and calming properties, we do not use it in our products.
-Concerns remain regarding its long-term safety and potential side effects.
+Although CBD has gained popularity in the cosmetic industry for its anti-inflammatory and soothing properties, we do not use it in our products.
+Concerns remain regarding long-term safety and potential side effects.

 e.g.: Dimethicone, Cyclopentasiloxane, Cyclohexasiloxane, Dimethiconol, Amodimethicone, Trimethylsiloxysilicate, Phenyl Trimethicone, Cetearyl Methicone, Cetyl Dimethicone, Stearyl Dimethicone...

-Silicones are difficult to biodegrade and can therefore be harmful to the environment.
+Silicones are poorly biodegradable and can therefore be harmful to the environment.

 Mineral oils